adamgligor/adamgligor.github.io/_posts/2017-01-26-Odata-4-services-introduction.md

 - Return an action result, preferably using one of the existing helper methods.

 ### Implement get entity set

+Sample code to list all entities of a kind:

 ```c#
     [ODataRoutePrefix("Categories")]